godot-escoria/escoria-docs/getting_started/step_by_step/2_create_player_character.rst

 Escoria is a framework optimized for 3rd person point and click adventure games.
-These type of games usually feature an animated character that can walk across a background graphic and operate with items.
+These type of games usually feature an animated character that can walk across a background graphic and interact with items.

 A character in Escoria is based on the node type :doc:`/api/ESCPlayer`.